KhronosGroup/SYCL-Shared/proposals/sycl_modules.md

 introduced usage of SPIR-V specialization constants in SYCL.
 Specialization constants are associated with the SYCL 1.2.1 program class, and named using a C++ type like kernels.
-The program class gains a `set_spec_constant` method, that sets a runtime value to the specialization constant.
+The program class gains a `set_specialization_constant` method, that sets a runtime value to the specialization constant.
 The program can then be build with `build_with_kernel_type` to create a specialized kernel.